Trine expands health sciences commitment with Bandemer appointment

 Since opening its Health Sciences Education Center in 2014, Trine University has continued to develop and expand its health sciences programs in Fort Wayne.
 The center is home to Trine’s first doctoral program, the Doctor of Physical Therapy, which graduated its first class and was accredited by the Commission on Accreditation in Physical Therapy Education in 2017.

 Trine launched its Master of Physician Assistant Studies in 2018 and its Associate of Science in Surgical Technology, located in a new expansion developed in partnership with Parkview Health, in 2019.
-The university will begin RN-to-BSN and physical therapist assistant programs in fall 2020, with future plans including certified registered nurse anesthetist, occupational therapy and speech pathology degrees.
+The university will begin its RN-to-BSN program in fall 2020, with future plans including certified registered nurse anesthetist, occupational therapy and speech pathology degrees.